Lightning rod: Analysis of strikes

 Lightning strikes to a metallic structure can vary from leaving no evidence—except, perhaps, a small pit in the metal—to the complete destruction of the structure.
 When there is no evidence, analyzing the strikes is difficult.
 This means that a strike on an uninstrumented structure must be visually confirmed, and the random behavior of lightning renders such observations difficult.
-There are also inventors working on this problem, such as through a lightning rocket.
-While controlled experiments may be off in the future, very good data is being obtained through techniques which use radio receivers that watch for the characteristic electrical "signature" of lightning strikes using fixed directional antennas.
-Through accurate timing and triangulation techniques, lightning strikes can be located with great precision, so strikes on specific objects often can be confirmed with confidence.
+Inventors have patented lightning rockets.
+Whilst controlled experiments might eventually become feasible, very good contemperaneous data is obtained via specialized radio receivers which record the characteristic electrical "signature" of lightning strikes.
+Through extremely accurate timing and triangulation techniques, lightning strikes can be located with great precision such that strikes on specific objects can often be pinpointed with a high degree of confidence.

 The energy in a lightning strike is typically in the range of 1 to 10 billion joules.
-This energy is released usually in a small number of separate strokes, each with duration of a few tens of microseconds (typically 30 to 50 microseconds), over a period of about one fifth of a second.
-The great majority of the energy is dissipated as heat, light and sound in the atmosphere.
+This energy is released usually in a small number of separate strokes, each with duration of a few tens of microseconds (typically 30 to 50 microseconds), over a period of about approximately fifth of a second.
+The vast majority of the energy is dissipated as heat, light and sound in the atmosphere, with a minority via conduction to ground (in both aspects of "ground").

 Aircraft protectors

 Aircraft are protected by devices mounted to the aircraft structure and by the design of internal systems.
-Lightning usually enters and exits an aircraft through the outer surface of its airframe or through static dischargers.
+Lightning usually enters and exits an aircraft through the outer surface of its airframe or through static wicks.
 The lightning protection system provides safe conductive paths between the entry and exit points to prevent damage to electronic equipment and to protect flammable fuel or cargo from sparks.

 These paths are constructed of conductive materials.
 Electrical insulators are only effective in combination with a conductive path because blocked lightning can easily exceed the breakdown voltage of insulators.
 Composite materials are constructed with layers of wire mesh to make them sufficiently conductive and structural joints are protected by making an electrical connection across the joint.

 Shielded cable and conductive enclosures provide the majority of protection to electronic systems.
 The lightning current emits a magnetic pulse which induces current through any loops formed by the cables.
 The current induced in the shield of a loop creates magnetic flux through the loop in the opposite direction.
 This decreases the total flux through the loop and the induced voltage around it.

 The lightning-conductive path and conductive shielding carry the majority of current.
 The remainder is bypassed around sensitive electronics using transient voltage suppressors, and blocked using electronic filters once the let-through voltage is low enough.
 Filters, like insulators, are only effective when lightning and surge currents are able to flow through an alternate path.